 Gravitational Wave Messengers from the very early universe

-Quantum fluctuations in the very early Universe give rise to temperature and polarisation anisotropies in the cosmic microwave background, and seed present-day cosmic structures.
-Primordial gravitational waves generated by these fluctuations carry information about the energy scale of inflation, and they are weakly non-Gaussian.
-However, primordial gravitational waves can also be generated by other sources, and carry imprints of the energy content of the early Universe.
-Scientists at MPA recently showed that these gravitational waves can be highly non-Gaussian, with a skewness much larger than for those generated by vacuum fluctuations.
-They concluded that non-Gaussianity is thus an important test of the origin of primordial gravitational waves.
+Quantum vacuum fluctuations in spacetime in the very early Universe generate gravitational waves, whose probability distribution is close to a Gaussian.
+However, they can also be generated by other sources, and carry imprints of the energy content of the early Universe.
+Scientists at MPA showed that these gravitational waves can be highly non-Gaussian, with a skewness much larger than for those generated by vacuum fluctuations.